Physics Major, B.S.

 - Demonstrate knowledge of major concepts, theoretical reasoning, and empirical findings in physics and/or astronomy — Knowledge Base in Physics

-- Apply knowledge of physics and mathematics to solve problems — Critical Thinking and Problem Solving
+- Use physics and mathematics knowledge to solve problems — Critical Thinking and Problem Solving

-- Effectively conduct research under guidance of faculty member — Research and the Advancement of Physics and Astronomy
+- Effectively conduct research under faculty guidance — Research and the Advancement of Physics and Astronomy

-- Gain entry to top graduate programs, employment as physicists in industry, teaching positions in high school physics and astronomy, or apply their skills in other rewarding careers — Preparation for Future Career
+- Gain entry to top graduate programs, employment as physicists in industry, teaching positions in high school physics and astronomy, or leverage their skills in other rewarding careers — Preparation for Future Career

 Requirements